Bonnie Doon Shopping Centre

 Bonnie Doon Shopping Centre is a shopping centre in Edmonton, Alberta, at the intersection of Whyte Avenue and 83 Street in the Bonnie Doon neighbourhood.
 It has over 60 shops and services including Dollarama, Shoppers Drug Mart, Stitches Factory Outlet, Planet Fitness, and Safeway.
 Former tenants include Sears, Target, Sport Mart, Blockbuster LLC, and Zellers.
 It is managed by Morguard.

+Bonnie Doon has 492123 sqft of retail floor area.